Germany: Baerbock vows new law to curb weapons exports | DW | 26.12.2021

 The country was responsible for 5.5% of global arms exports from 2016 to 2020.

-Foreign policy expert for the conservative bloc Roderich Kiesewetter defended the deals by the outgoing government, saying they were made "within the valid legal framework."
+The foreign policy expert for the conservative bloc, Roderich Kiesewetter, defended the deals by the outgoing government, saying they were made "within the valid legal framework."

 Kiesewetter said it was vital to protect Germany's security interests in the upcoming reform of arms export controls.